melowntech/workshop/tutorials/gpx-viewer.rst

 Displaying Dynamic Features on the Map
 """"""""""""""""""""""""""""""""""""""

-The geodata are very good at displaying static content.
-But when it comes to the rendering of dynamic features we can use combination of HTLM elements and `rendering API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Renderer-API>`_
+Geodata is very good for displaying static content.
+But when it comes to rendering dynamic features we can use a combination of HTML elements and the `rendering API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Renderer-API>`_

-We will start with HTML part fist.
-The HTML elements are very good at displaying info boxes .. etc. So why not use it for this purpose.
-To keep things organized we create new UI control which will hold HTML element.
+We will start with the HTML part fist.
+HTML elements are great for displaying info boxes, etc., so why not use them for this purpose.
+To keep things organized we create a new UI control which will hold an HTML element.

 ::